sqeazy/sqeazy/README.md

 # License

-There is not license yet, as there is not production ready code.
+There is no license yet, as there is no production ready code.